technehub-labs/dea-catalog-business-processes/README.md

 The **OpenDEA Business Process Catalog** establishes the canonical, structured and machine-consumable foundation for the **Business Process specialization** of the OpenDEA Process kernel.
+Star and follow the repo as it evolves to meet the needs of **AI-Native Enterprise Architecture Transformation** (AI-NEAT).

 The catalog supports the **Business Architecture** and **Business Operations** use cases (CR-MM-PROC-01; CR-AR-FMWK-01; CR-BP-SPEC-BP-01).